-Obey all laws and regulations
+Obey all laws and regulations.

 We obey all laws and regulations that apply to our organization.
-This includes federal, state and local laws and regulations, as well as our Statement of Common Values.
+This includes Federal, state and local laws and regulations, as well as the Ethical and Religious Directives for Catholic Health Care Services.
 These Standards guide our associates:

-- Our associates obey all laws, regulations and guidelines that apply to their area of work.
-This includes laws and regulations that may not be mentioned in this booklet. - Our supervisors and managers make sure that all associates receive training in the laws and regulations that apply to their department or unit.
+Our associates obey all laws, regulations and guidelines that apply to their area of work.
+This includes laws and regulations that may not be mentioned in this booklet.

+Our supervisors and managers make sure all associates receive training in the laws and regulations that apply to their department or unit.

-If you have any questions about the laws and regulations that apply, ask your supervisor, Corporate Responsibility Department, or Corporate Responsibility Officers.
-Or call the Report Line at 1-888-302-9224 or log on to www.mercyhealthreportline.com to file a report.
+If you have any questions about the laws and regulations that apply, ask your supervisor, CRO, or the Mercy Health Vice President and Chief Corporate Responsibility Officer.
+Or call the ReportLine at 1-888-302-9224 or www.mercyhealthreportline.com to file a report.
 The 3-Step Process can help you make the right decision.